omarbashaiwth/ShoppingListApp/README.md

 10) Flow and Coroutines.
 11) Clean Architecture with MVVM.

+# Future Improvemnts:
+1) Confirm the user account using email.
+2) Enable user to reset password.
+3) Enable user to login using Google account.
+4) Enable user to share his cart items with other users.

 # Screenshots:

 Login Screen               |  Home Screen              | Add Item Screen           | Cart Screen